 While at SMU, Edmondson guided Bobby Chase to All-C-USA honors in 2005 and Emmanuel Sanders to All-Conference and freshman All-America honors in 2006.
 As the offensive coordinator at Louisiana-Lafayette, he constructed an offense that set six school records in 2001 and was credited with the development of sophomore quarterback Jon Van Cleave, who led the Sun Belt Conference in passing yards per game.

 In addition to coaching wide receivers at Auburn, Edmondson also oversaw the Tigers recruiting efforts.
 Auburn won the 1997 SEC West Division championship and went on to defeat Clemson in the 1998 Peach Bowl.

-A 1983 graduate of Texas A&M where he lettered as a tight end and was a teammate of Houston Texans head coach Gary Kubiak, (and now coaches Kubiak's son Klein, a freshman at Rice), Edmondson began his coaching career as a graduate assistant with the Aggies from 1984 to 1986.
+A 1983 graduate of Texas A&M where he lettered as a tight end and was a teammate of former Houston Texans head coach Gary Kubiak, Edmondson began his coaching career as a graduate assistant with the Aggies from 1984 to 1986.
 He served as a GA at Arizona in 1987 before joining Curly Hallman's staff at Southern Miss as wide receivers coach in 1988.

 In his first year at USM, the Golden Eagles went 10-2 including a 38-18 win over UTEP in the Independence Bowl.
 Southern Miss opened the 1990 season with a win over Florida State and played in the All-American Bowl that year, and also posted wins over both Alabama and Auburn during his time there.

-Married (Cara) with two children, son Sean, who is a grad assistant coach with the Owls and daughter Taylor.
+Married (Cara) with two children, son Sean, who works as a graduate assistant for the Owls, and daughter Taylor.